 EARLY START & PRE-KINDER ARTS

-The Early Start and Pre-Kinder Arts program serves very young children (ages 6 months old to 5 years) with and without special needs and their parents.
+The Early Start and Pre-Kinder Arts program serves very young children (ages 6 months old to 5 years) with all abilities and their parents.
 These early intervention programs aim at educating parents and their young children together, in a natural community environment that enhances students’ cognitive, language, motor and socio--emotional development.
 It helps children improve their developmental skills in a fun, creative and learning environment.
 Our program combines traditional school-ready education with arts education to maximize their learning and fun!

 Call for registration (714)547-5468